Oxore/m68k-disasm/Readme.md

   the same options as per jump instructions.
 It is possible to implement this for all of the rest instructions, but it just has to be done if someone needs it.
+- Traced disassembling - you can provide a PC trace table file with option `--pc-trace=file` to disassemble only what is supposed to be instructions and leave all the rest as raw data.
+Otherwise it will try to disassemble everything.

 ### Limitations